Alboran Sea: Geology

 The Alboran domain, the seafloor beneath the Alboran Sea (known as the internal zones) together with the surrounding mountains (known as the external zones; the Gibraltar Arc and Atlas Mountains), is mostly made of continental crust and marks the westernmost terminus of the terranes that were subducted between the African and Eurasian Plates when the Tethys Ocean closed.
-Reoccurring earthquakes at a depth of about 600 km indicate that this subduction is ongoing and that complex interactions between the lithosphere and mantle are forming the region.
+Recurring earthquakes at a depth of about 600 km indicate that this subduction is ongoing and that complex interactions between the lithosphere and mantle are forming the region.
 The internal zones are made of Late Paleozoic to Triassic rocks that were piled up during the Tertiary and has been extended since the Early Miocene.

 The seafloor is morphologically complex with several sub-basins, including three main sub-basins named West, East, and South Alboran Basins, ridges, and seamounts.
 The most prominent structure in the Alboran Sea is the 180 km Alboran Ridge which stretches southwest from the volcanic Alborán Island.